 Check out our publication written especially for manufacturers.

-To find out if computers are exempt, go to our computers booklet.
+To find out if computers are exempt, see our Sales Tax on Computers information.

 A contractor is considered to be the consumer of building materials and supplies purchased for use in a construction contract, and is, therefore, responsible for paying sales tax at the time the purchases are made, or use tax if the purchases were made tax free.